Yselty

 Yselty contains the active substance linzagolix choline.

-Yselty can only be obtained with a prescription, and treatment should be started and supervised by a doctor experienced in the diagnosis and treatment of uterine fibroids.
+Yselty can only be obtained with a prescription, and treatment should be started and supervised by a doctor experienced in the diagnosis and treatment of uterine fibroids or endometriosis.

-The recommended dose of Yselty is either 100 mg or 200 mg once a day, depending on whether it is used short-term or long-term and whether it is used with hormonal add-back therapy (ABT, which comprises estradiol 1 mg and norethisterone acetate 0.5 mg taken once daily).
+The recommended dose of Yselty depends on the condition it is being used to treat and, for uterine fibroids, whether it is to be taken short-term or long-term and whether it is used with hormonal add-back therapy (ABT, which comprises estradiol and norethisterone acetate taken once daily).

 For more information about using Yselty, see the package leaflet or contact your doctor or pharmacist.